 Average Weather in Montréal Canada

-In Montréal, the temperature typically varies from 9°F to 79°F over the course of the year, and is rarely below -9°F or above 86°F.
+In Montréal, the summers are long and comfortable; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 9°F to 79°F and is rarely below -9°F or above 86°F.

 The warm season lasts for 3.9 months, from May 22 to September 19, with an average daily high temperature above 67°F. The hottest day of the year is July 20, with an average high of 79°F and low of 63°F.